-ENGL 305 H(3-0) Late Medieval Literature
+ENGL 305 H(3-0) Challenging Authority: Issues in Later Medieval Literature

-A study of medieval literature from the thirteenth to the fifteenth century.
-Although the principal focus will be on Middle English texts in their original language, the course may also examine other representative medieval texts in translation.
-The instructor will select from such texts as Chaucer's Canterbury Tales, Langland's Piers Plowman, Dante's Inferno, Hoccleve's Series, Gower's Confessio Amantis, Boccaccio's Decameron, and The Book of Margery Kempe.
+An examination of medieval literature from the thirteenth to the fifteenth century.
+Although the principal focus will be on Middle English texts in their original language, the course may also examine other medieval texts in translation.
+The instructor may choose a different topic from year to year (e.g. medieval sexuality or literature of the Peasants' Revolt).
+The readings may include such texts as: Chaucer's Canterbury Tales, Piers Plowman, The Book of Margery Kempe.

-ENGL 309 H(3-0) Studies in Early Modern Literature
+ENGL 309 H(3-0) Courtiers and Kings: Issues in Renaissance Literature